donedgardo/blog/content/blog/top-10-attitudes-and-actions-unprofesional-developers-make.md

 ### 1.Committing to work you can't guarantee.

 Unprofessional developers buckle under pressure and agree to try to meet a deadline.
 As a result, they will take shortcuts and abandon disciplines, resulting in shortcomings in their work.

-Conforming to try is agreeing that you aren't trying, and even worse, the team will believe you are committing to deliver.
+"Could you at least try?"
+Conforming to try is agreeing that you aren't trying, and even worse, the team will believe you are committing to deliver when you do.
 When you underdeliver, they will think of you as untrustworthy.

 Learn **when to say no** and **only commit to things you can guarantee**.